 - Robots Slither by Hunter.
 The main story line is preschool appropriate language for our little ones “Robots slither, creep and crawl.
 Robots inch along the wall.”
 Then there are illustrations of imagined animal-inspired robots, and sidebars with information about real robots and the work they do.

 - National Geographic Readers: Robots; Robots at Home by Zuchora-Walske, and Helper Robots by Furstinger.
+All for ages 6 – 9, good overviews.

 The fiction books we liked were: